hrithiksagar/Apple-mac-metal-GPU-/README.md

 # Apple-mac-metal-GPU

-this is the method to activate Apple Metal GPU for training Machine Learning models. instad of CUDA Apple Metal has its own MPS GPU.
+this is the method to activate Apple Metal GPU for training Machine Learning models. instad of CUDA Apple Metal has its own MPS GPU (Metal Performance Shaders)

 Code:

 import torch

+if torch.backends.mps.is_available():

+    print("MPS backend is available.")

+else:

+    print("MPS backend is not available.")

-device = torch.device("mps" if torch.cuda.is_available() else "cpu")
+device = torch.device("mps") if torch.backends.mps.is_available() else torch.device("cpu")

-model.to(device)
+print(device, "- Is now assigned to this device")